averysmithproductions/faithinventory-com-infrastructure/README.md

 4. `<domainname-prefix>-<environment-c>-stack`[Optional]
 etc...

-To deploy, following the following steps
+To deploy, follow these steps

 ### 1. Upload values to parameter store